Guangtufan/Video-Game-Sales/README.md

 ### Release
 ![Release of Years](https://github.com/Guangtufan/Video-Game-Sales/blob/master/plots/release%20of%20years.png)
-* There are three times dramatic increase of release, 1995-1998, 2000-2002 and 2006-2008 seperately.
+* There are three times dramatic increase of release, 1995-1998, 2000-2002 and 2006-2008 respectively.
 And release are decreasing in recent years.

 ![Release of Genres](https://github.com/Guangtufan/Video-Game-Sales/blob/master/plots/release%20of%20genres.png)
 * Top3 popular game genres are _Action_, _Sports_ and _Misc_